-In Cambodia, financially-struggling teenage girls often land jobs at sex establishments where they make 100 to 200 dollars a night.
+In Cambodia, financially-struggling teenage girls often land jobs at sex establishments where they can make $100 to $200 USD per month.

-These jaw-dropping paychecks make it “very hard” for Destiny Rescue to rescue these children, but our team has three key tactics to persuade them to walk away from their workplaces forever.
+These substantial paychecks make it “very hard” for Destiny Rescue to rescue these children, but our team has three key tactics to empower them to walk away from these dangerous workplaces forever.

 Voan, our team leader and social worker in the country, says one way is to help them see and prepare for a safe, long-term future rather than focusing on the thrill of the present.

 I try my best to show them the big picture,” the 30-year-old said.

 Covert rescue missions are when our rescue agents go undercover in sex establishments, like a brothel or bar, to spot child employees who are in danger of or being sexually exploited by customers.
 Once found, agents build their trust and offer them a way out and a bright future.